-O this went on a while till the and son chambers of his father's house, yea the very streets of the city, became loathsome to him; and yet he called to mind that the world was wide and he but a young man.
-Soon a day as he sat with his father alone, he spake to him and said: father, I was on the guays even now, and I looked on the ships that were nigh boun, & thy sign I saw on a tall ship that seemed to me nighest boun.
-Mill it be long ere she sail?
-Nay, said his father, that ship. which hight the Katherine, will they warpout of the haven in two days' time.
-But why askest thou of her? @ The shortest word is best, father, said Walter, and this it is, that I would depart in the said ship & see other lands & Vea and whither, son? said the merchant, Whither she goeth, said Walter, for I am ill at ease at home. as thou wottest. father.
-The merchant held his peace awhile, and looked hard on his son, for there was strong love between them: but at last he said: Well son, maybe it
+So this went on a while till the chambers of his father's house, yea the very streets of the city, became loathsome to him; and yet he called to mind that the world was wide and he but a young man.
+So on a day as he sat with his father alone, he spake to him and said: Father, I was on the quays even now, and I looked on the ships that were nigh boun, and thy sign I saw on a tall ship that seemed to me nighest boun.
+Will it be long ere she sail?

+Nay, said his father, that ship, which hight the Katherine, will they warp out of the haven in two days' time.
+But why askest thou of her?

+The shortest word is best, father, said Walter, and this it is, that I would depart in the said ship and see other lands.

+Yea and whither, son? said the merchant.
+Whither she goeth, said Walter, for I am ill at ease at home, as thou wottest, father.

+The merchant held his peace awhile, and looked hard on his son, for there was strong love between them; but at last he said: Well, son, maybe it were best for thee; but maybe also we shall not meet again.